bbeek/refactorlegacy/Labs/Day1/Readme.md

 We move on the replacing the calculation of the two totals.

 First let's create a new property `public decimal TotalAmount { get; set; }` within `StatementData`.
-As this property is settable from the outside, assign the TotalAmount property with `statementData.TotalAmount = GetTotalAmount(statementData);`.
+As this property is settable from the outside, assign the TotalAmount property with `statementData.TotalAmount = GetTotalAmount(statementData);`.<br />
-Replace `GetTotalAmount(data)` in `RenderPlainText` with `data.TotalAmount`.
+Replace `GetTotalAmount(data)` in `RenderPlainText` with `data.TotalAmount`.<br/>
 Compile-test-commit.

-Repeat this process for the property `TotalVolumeCredits`.
-When replacing the usage of `GetTotalVolumeCredits(data)` with `data.TotalVolumeCredits`, also update the `GetTotalAmount` method.
+Repeat this process for the property `TotalVolumeCredits`. <br/>When replacing the usage of `GetTotalVolumeCredits(data)` with `data.TotalVolumeCredits`, also update the `GetTotalAmount` method.
-Verify that all unittests are green, if not, then we broke the TotalAmount calculation as the volume credits calculation was not yet performed.
+Verify that all unittests are green, if not, then we broke the TotalAmount calculation as the volume credits calculation was not yet performed.<br/>
-This shows us why it remains important to test after each step.
+This shows us why it remains important to test after each step.<br/>
-Resolve the introduced bug by, for now, switching the order of the `TotalAmount` and `TotalVolumeCredits`.
+Resolve the introduced bug by, for now, switching the order of the `TotalAmount` and `TotalVolumeCredits`.<br/>

 All tests should now be green again, and `Statement` should look like this:
 ```c#